demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 #### Context Output

 There is no context output for this command.
 ### wab-get-mapping-of-user-group

 ***
-Get the mapping of a user group
+Get the mapping of a user group.

 #### Base Command